MyTeam888/Testler/README.md

 **Merging Usecase**

-To merge test cases you can call `java ca.ubc.salt.model.merger.TestMerger` it gives list of paths for merged testcases
+To merge test cases you can call `java ca.ubc.salt.model.merger.TestMerger`, it builds a test suite model and uses the test model to identify partly redundant test cases, it then tries to reorganize these test cases in a way that removes the redundancy and repeated production method calls.
+It writes the reorganized test suite back to the disk.
+Path for the reorganized test suite can be set in `Settings`.